See the Big Picture with Charts and Get the Details with Tables

 - Product Family

-- Click Update Columns to display the selected fields as the table columns.
-Tip To change the order of the columns in the table, drag and drop a column inside the Columns box.
+- Click Apply to display the selected fields as the table columns.
+To change the order of the columns in the table, drag and drop a column inside the Columns box.
 To sort records based on a column, while previewing the dashboard, click the column header in the table.

 - To make more room for other columns, let’s get rid of the # column.
-Click , expand the Other section, and then uncheck the Show Row Index Column option.
+Click the Formatting button, expand the Other section, and then uncheck the Show Row Index Column option.

 - Click Done.
 The table appears in the dashboard, but there’s empty space on the right.
 Let’s fix that in the table widget properties to snugly fit all table columns in that space.